Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/app/_index.md

 ---
-title: Application construction components App
+title: App template
-linktitle: App
+linktitle: App template
-description: Description of the application construction components for the app developed in altinn studio.
+description: Description of the application construction components for the app template used to develop apps in Altinn Studio.
 tags: [architecture]
 ---